Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 Social contagion of beliefs or behaviors

-This generally refers to the rapid spread of particular beliefs or behaviors through social networks, often without critical evaluation or examination of evidence.
+This generally refers to the rapid spread of particular beliefs or behaviors through social networks.
+This often occurs without critical evaluation or examination of evidence.

 Loss of critical thinking and individuality

-Individuals within a group may abandon rational thought and uncritically accept the beliefs or behaviors of the collective, leading to a loss of personal autonomy.
+Individuals within a group may abandon rational thought and uncritically accept the beliefs or behaviors of the collective.
+This may lead to a loss of personal autonomy.

 It can be relevant to note that not all instances of collective belief or behavior are indicative of mass psychosis.
 Sometimes, shared beliefs can emerge from valid sources or experiences.